 What's changed?
 Now we know the toll of the hits

-When I heard about Junior Seau's stunningly tragic suicide at just 43 years old the other day, I couldn't help but immediately wonder what toll the game Seau loved and dominated may have played in his death.
+When, in 2012, I heard about Junior Seau's stunningly tragic suicide at just 43 years old, I couldn't help but immediately wonder what toll the game Seau loved and dominated may have played in his death.
 To be clear, there is absolutely no proof or even indication right now that the cumulative effect of all Seau's gridiron collisions contributed to any kind of depressive thoughts or degenerative mental condition.
 We don't know why he killed himself.
 We may never know.

 But we do know it's happened in other instances.
-After former Chicago Bears standout Dave Duerson committed suicide last year, an analysis of his brain revealed he suffered from a trauma-induced disease found in at least 20 other football players who have passed away, according to the Sports Legacy Institute.
+After former Chicago Bears standout Dave Duerson committed suicide in 2011, an analysis of his brain revealed he suffered from a trauma-induced disease found in at least 20 other football players who have passed away, according to the Sports Legacy Institute.

 Former Philadelphia Eagle Andre Waters was 44 when he killed himself in 2006.
 Studies found his brain, according to Sports Illustrated, "resembled what one would expect in an 85-year-old man in the early stages of Alzheimer's."

-Knowing this, and knowing how prevalent and often undiagnosed concussions are at even the lower levels of football (to say nothing of all the other serious injuries accepted as 'just a part of the game' in football), why would any parent choose to enlist their child to join these ranks?
-To volunteer them to have their head smacked around inside a plastic cage?
+Knowing this, and knowing how prevalent and often undiagnosed concussions are at even the lower levels of football (to say nothing of all the other serious injuries accepted as "just a part of the game" in football), why would any parent choose to enlist their child to join these ranks?
+To volunteer them to have their heads smacked around inside plastic cages?
 Children have been playing tackle football for generations, yes, but only recently have we become aware of what it's doing to them.

 "You know, there are other sports out there."